Timothy Duff, STM, MA Cert. RCHL- ERD and BCC

 At sixteen-years-old, Marianne excelled academically, was the editor of her high school newspaper, and had just been inducted into the National Honor Society.
 Everything crashed around her when she experienced depression.
 Later, she was also diagnosed with bipolar disorder but denied it because of its stigma.
 Finally, she accepted her diagnosis and was treated for it.
 She was able to come “off the roller coaster” and live a normal life.

-She studied psychology in college and has read books on the topic such as cognitive therapy, codependence, and Carl Jung’s work, but has not had formal training in psychological methods.
+She studied psychology in college and has read books on the topic such as cognitive therapy and codependence, but has not had formal training in psychological methods.
 However, she is living proof of how good psychiatric care and the love and support of family and friends can help many mentally ill people to live a good life and contribute to society.
 She has been married to her supportive husband, Cabbar, a professional photographer, and media artist, for thirty-three years.

 - Freelance Catholic Journalist: Articles have appeared in the National Catholic Register, the Catholic News Service, and The Catholic Spirit, the official newspaper for the diocese of Metuchen, New Jersey.